April 26 is National Pretzel Day.

 Michael’s TV Tray covers food and “classic TV,” which is usually defined as vintage programming.
 But for the first time, I’m writing a current show—one that is, in my opinion, an instant classic.
 It’s also the only current scripted show I watch.
 (Or watched, past tense.
 Sadly, it aired its final episode last month.)
 I’m talking about the CW series Crazy Ex-Girlfriend.

 Pretzels are a running theme throughout Crazy Ex-Girlfriend.
-If you’re not familiar with this show, you should know that each episode contains original songs, inserted musical-theater style into the action.
+If you’re familiar with this show, you know that each episode contains original songs, inserted musical-theater style into the action.
 In the first episode, the main character, Rebecca (played by series co-creator Rachel Bloom) impulsively moves to West Covina, Calif., to stalk an old boyfriend from summer camp.
 Upon arriving in West Covina—depicted as a bland suburb full of strip malls and concrete—she bursts into song.
 Brimming with delusional optimism, she is delighted by every detail of the unremarkable town.
 “What a cool-looking anime wig!” she sings.
 “And I’ve never seen a pretzel this big!”
 At the end of the song, she rides into the sky on a giant pretzel.
 Watch it here!

 In the fourth and final season of the series, she gives up her law career to open a pretzel business, Rebetzel’s Pretzels.
-After Rebecca wonders aloud to some pretzels about her future, a pair of Simon & Garfunkel pretzels sings a world-weary lament:
+After Rebecca wonders aloud to some pretzels about her future, a pair of Simon & Garfunkel pretzels sing a world-weary lament: